-Trilogy's principal business is the exploration and development of the Upper Kobuk Mineral Projects located in the Ambler mining district in Northwest Alaska, United States.
+Trilogy's principal business is the exploration and development of the Upper Kobuk Mineral Projects located in the Ambler Mining District in Northwest Alaska, United States.
 The Upper Kobuk Mineral Projects are held by Ambler Metals LLC ("Ambler Metals"), a limited liability company owned equally by Trilogy and South32 Limited, and is comprised of the (i) Arctic Project, a development stage property, which contains a high-grade polymetallic volcanogenic massive sulfide deposit; and (ii) Bornite Project, an exploration stage property, which contains a carbonate-hosted copper - cobalt deposit.

-Mineral Resource Summary Table as of November 30, 2022
+Mineral Resource Summary Table as of November 30, 2023

-Project Project Resource Tonr Tonnage Average Grade Contained Metal Content Cu Pb Zn Au Ag Cu Pb Zn Au Ag Alaska Category (Mt) (%) (%) (%) (g/t) (g/t) (Mlb) (Mlb) (Mlb) (koz) (Moz) Arctic - 50% Attributable Interest Inferred 2.25 1.92 0.70 2.93 0.43 35.6 94.5 34.5 144 31 2.5 Bornite - 50% Attributable Interest Inferred 101.3 1.46 3,257
+Project Project Resource Average Grade Contained Metal Content Cu Pb Zn Au Ag Cu Pb Zn Au Ag Alaska Category (Mt) (%) (%) (%) (g/t) (g/t) (Mlb) (Mlb) (Mlb) (koz) (Moz) Arctic - 50% Attributable Interest Inferred 2.25 1.92 0.70 2.93 0.43 35.6 94.5 34.5 144 31 2.5 Bornite - 50% Attributable Interest Inferred 101.3 1.46 3,257

-- 1. Mineral Resources are current as of November 30, 2022 and were verified by a Wood QP. - 2.
-Mineral Resources were prepared in accordance with the standards and definitions of S-K 1300 and represent first-time disclosure of Mineral Resources under S-K 1300 standards and definitions. - 3.
-The Mineral Resource estimate is reported exclusive of those Mineral Resources that were converted to Mineral Reserves. - 4.
+- 1. A Qualified Person and an employee of the Company, has approved the mineral reserves and mineral resources included in this Annual Report on Form 10-K as of November 30, 2023 and reviewed the reserves and resources in the S-K 1300 Arctic Report and the S-K 1300 Bornite Report and confirmed that the reserves and resources remain current as of November 30, 2023. - 2.
+Mineral Resources were prepared in accordance with the standards and definitions of S-K 1300 and represent disclosure of Mineral Resources under S-K 1300 standards and definitions. - 3.
+The Mineral Resource estimate is reported exclusive of Mineral Reserves.
+There are no Mineral Reserves estimated on the Bornite property. - 4.
 Trilogy Metals' 50% attributable interest is stated in the table. - 5.
 Figures may not sum due to rounding. - 6.
 The mineral resources are reported in place (point of reference).